 With the first topic, addiction to our electronic devices, the dangers easily sneak up on us.
 Our devices can do so many things that we find useful—and are often just plain fun.
 But the dangers here may prove the most ultimately significant.

 If we are to use our electronic devices wisely, we need to examine not just what they can do, but our relationship to them.
 With growing frequency today that relationship is not a healthy one.
 I am comfortable asserting that the greatest danger with today’s addiction epidemic, certainly in the long term, lies not with addicting drugs or obesity, but with addiction to our electronic devices.
+Reducing the time spent on them not only is healthier, but also can save power, says this guide to economy 7.

 Addictive dynamics are most obvious with video games where shootings and explosions create readily repeatable jolts of excitement.
 Addiction works by substituting artificial substitutes for real fulfillment.
 In an experiment often described in psychology classes to teach about addiction, wires are run from excitement centers in a rats brain to a depressible pedal in its cage.
 After the rat discovers the pedal, he pushes it with ever greater frequency, in the end abandoning other activities including eating, and dies.
 The neurological feedback used to keep our eyes glued to the screen with many video game is little different in its mechanisms.